 As Bowles, Gintis, and Osborne point out in this paper, the cost of losing one’s job increases with one’s wage.
 Think about it.
 Suppose someone is volunteering their services.
 A volunteer is effectively working for a wage of 0 cents per hour.
 If this person decides not to volunteer, there is no pecuniary cost of doing so because they don’t forgo any money by ceasing to volunteer.
 The more money one makes from selling their labor, the more they give up if they quit their job.
 This is what I meant when I said “the cost of losing one’s job increases with one’s wage.”
 Quitting one’s job is, of course, one way of losing it.

 Now suppose a woman is being sexually harassed on the job.
 There are a few of ways she might challenge this behavior.
-She could directly confront the person, she could report them to her boss, she could quit, etc. Some of these interventions on her part might get her fired.
+She could directly confront the person, she could report them to her boss, she could quit, or she could even contact some Colorado labor lawyers to get their opinion on the matter.
+Employment law is a tricky business but if a woman is being sexually harassed, something needs to be done.
+Some of these interventions on her part might get her fired.
+But is that morally correct?
+Should someone be fired if they are merely just bringing up the fact that they are being sexually abused?
+Quite a lot of people would argue this, and with the help and expertise of Employment Solicitors, the correct decision on whether this could be an “unfair dismissal” will soon be known.
+Of course, that’s if the woman wants to keep her job in the first place.
 If she quits, she’d lose her income just as she would if she were fired.
 And the bigger her income or wage was, the bigger the loss from being fired or quitting.

 I think that if we want to empower women in their dealings with abusive employers, a way to do so is to provide them with a source of income they don’t have to sell their labor to receive.
 And the bigger we could get this non-wage income, the more we could empower them.
 This is because the income loss from quitting or being fired for challenging sexual abuse at work, would be made up to some extent by the non-wage income.
 Knowing this is the case might embolden women in their dealings with sexually abusive employers and co-workers.
 A generous BIG, assuming we could afford it, could serve this function well.